FOX 47'S Seven Day Forecast

 Low: -2; Wind Chills: -5 to -15 by morning

 Mostly sunny and continued very cold.

-High: 18 early; temperatures steady/slowly falling through the teens during the day
+High: 18; temperatures steady/slowly falling into the middle teens in the afternoon

 Here are some weather related links for you to surf by.

 National Weather Service High/Low temps across the country.